 The program is aimed at executives and senior managers working or planning to work in industries and services where energy production and consumption can have a significant impact on the corporate bottom line.

-2 one-week sessions: Doha, Qatar (May) and Paris, France (October)
+2 one-week sessions: Doha, Qatar (May) and Berlin, Germany (October)

 The obvious answer is to move towards environmentally-friendly and more efficient low-carbon energy solutions.
 This, however, entails developing appropriate infrastructures as well as new economic and financing mechanisms for more widespread use of renewable energy.

 The recent financial crisis has in many ways accelerated the long term trends in the global energy sector - oil and gas reserves are geologically or financially constrained, nuclear revival is underway, renewable energy is developing rapidly and there is an increasing reliance on coal.